7 min read

 Unassisted by H.A.
 Laine

 What it shares with WoW: A hero who is quiet, intense, and deeply competent.
 A heroine with professional authority who doesn't defer to the athlete's fame.
 Slow burn driven by forced proximity.
 The specific pleasure of watching a controlled man lose control, not recklessly, but because one person made the cost of his armor too high to bear.
-If the Translation Game (where professional vocabulary becomes intimate language) sounds like what hooked you about Aiden's silences meaning more than other heroes' speeches, Declan operates in the same register.
+If the Translation Game (where professional vocabulary becomes intimate language) is what hooked you about Aiden's silences meaning more than other heroes' speeches, Declan operates in the same register.

 From Lukov with Love by Mariana Zapata